-As a reminder, E. coli are common bacteria which can be spread to people when tiny pieces of feces enter the mouth through unwashed hands; contaminated soil, water, and food.
-Undercooked ground beef and unpasteurized dairy products are especially high risk.
-Infected animals and manure are also sources of infection.
-Most types of E. coli are harmless, but some strains are harmful to humans, such as the strain found in this outbreak (E. coli O157:H7).
+E. coli are common bacteria which can be spread to people when tiny pieces of feces enter the mouth through unwashed hands; contaminated soil, water, and food.
+Sources of infection include under-cooked meat, unpasteurized dairy products, infected animals, and manure.
+Most types of E. coli are harmless, but some strains are harmful to humans.

 Health officials continue to encourage following the practices listed below to help prevent infection from E. coli and other diseases: